redhat-appdev-practice/service-mesh-installation/README.md

 Using the Openshift Operator Hub install the following operators in the openshift-operators namespace
  - Kiali Operator provided by Red Hat
  - Jaeger Operator provided by Red Hat
- - Elasticsearch Operator providded by Red Hat, Inc
+ - Elasticsearch Operator provided by Red Hat, Inc

 #### Openshift Applier